-A selection of publications stored in PuRe is harvested by the OpenAIRE website and is being presented there.
 This refers to all publications with a publicly available full text attached or with a grant ID available within the metadata.

 Users at the Max Planck Institutes thus can meet EU requests for the submission of publications within an OpenAIRE compliant repository simply by depositing their scientific output in PuRe as normal.